GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 Discussions are meant to be **informal**.
 Of course, be formal if that's your style, but we aren't expecting to post and exchange formal briefs, we're trying to work out a common understanding together.
 But it's also worth pointing out that we all agree to a code of conduct to participate.
 Informal doesn't mean uncivil.

 And discussions are meant to be **persistent**.
-We want to have a single discussion related to a component that we can all use as a common reference and a common place for communication as a component moves through the proposal phase and into assignment and development.
+We want to have a single discussion related to a component that we can all use as a common reference and a common place for communication as a component moves through the Proposal Phase and into assignment and development.

 **Slide 64:** So if you want to check out new component discussions and maybe start a new one yourself, head over to [github.com/uswds/uswds/discussions/categories/component-proposals](https://www.google.com/url?q=http://github.com/uswds/uswds/discussions/categories/component-proposals&sa=D&source=docs&ust=1711663441789995&usg=AOvVaw0mX5Q-VhtQsBwgFnBAwMJ5).